Northumberland Park railway station

 Northumberland Park railway station is on the Lea Valley line that forms part of the West Anglia Main Line, serving the ward of Northumberland Park in Tottenham, north London.
 It is 6 mi 73 chain down the line from London Liverpool Street and is situated between Tottenham Hale and Meridian Water.
-Its three-letter station code is NUM and it is in Travelcard zone 3.
+Its three-letter station code is NUM and it is in London fare zone 3.
 It is one of the stations that can be used to access Tottenham Hotspur Stadium.

 The station and all trains serving it are operated by Greater Anglia.
-The station was upgraded starting 2017 to add an extra track and a new island platform.
+The station was upgraded in 2017 to add an extra track and a new island platform.
 It had one of north London's few level crossings to its immediate north, but this was removed in the rebuilding of the station as a result of the STAR (Stratford to Angel Road) project.
 Northumberland Park Depot for the London Underground's Victoria line is sited adjacent to the station and it is close to Tottenham Hotspur Football Club.